Try a new browser with automatic translation.Download Google ChromeDismiss

 Nick Clegg has been accused of unfairly targeting "stay-at-home mums" by a caller to his weekly radio phone-in.

+Laura, from south London, said the government was "discriminating" against traditional families with its new childcare scheme.
 "You probably think what I do is a worthless job," the caller, who did not give her surname, told Mr Clegg.

 Mr Clegg said the government's aim was to help parents who wanted to work but felt childcare costs were too hefty.